buzzer-re/mresearch/Windows/reverse_powershell/README.md

 TLS extends for Transport Layer Security, its designed to replace SSL(Secure Socket Layer), but as we still see both used in the wild, it's sometimes called TLS/SSL for every secure channel that use one of them.

-The idea behind secure channels is find a way to encrypt every data in the traffic in a known cipher algorithm, such as [Aes256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), [Camellia](https://en.wikipedia.org/wiki/Camellia_(cipher)), [3DES](https://en.wikipedia.org/wiki/Triple_DES), [RC2](https://en.wikipedia.org/wiki/RC2) or some stream cipher, by default you will find in 90% cases the usage of AES256 + [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
+The idea behind secure channels is find a way to encrypt all data in the traffic in a known cipher algorithm, such as [Aes256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), [Camellia](https://en.wikipedia.org/wiki/Camellia_(cipher)), [3DES](https://en.wikipedia.org/wiki/Triple_DES), [RC2](https://en.wikipedia.org/wiki/RC2) or some stream cipher, by default you will find in 90% cases the usage of AES256 + [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode).

-Every key exchange part happen after the TCP Handshake, so you can interpret that TLS/SSL channels run in the application that are using TCP for his connections, for every session (aka communication channel) is created an unique [shared secret](https://en.wikipedia.org/wiki/Shared_secret) that are exchange between the two points using a [Key-Exchange Algorithm](https://en.wikipedia.org/wiki/Key_exchange), with this their can exchange a common key in a secure way.
+Every key exchange part happens after the TCP Handshake, so you can interpret that TLS/SSL channels run in the application that are using TCP for his connections, for every session (aka communication channel) is created an unique [shared secret](https://en.wikipedia.org/wiki/Shared_secret) that are exchange between the two points using a [Key-Exchange Algorithm](https://en.wikipedia.org/wiki/Key_exchange), with this they can exchange a common key in a secure way.
 Every initial operation happen in a pre-encrypted channel using [Asymmetric cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography).

-Public certifcates used for TLS/SSL connections are specified in [X.509](https://tools.ietf.org/html/rfc5280) rfc, you still can use others certificates specifications, but the most used and supported is the X.509, in this model, the certificate come with the public key used, a digital signature and metadata about the certificate, such a [Certified Authority(CA)](https://en.wikipedia.org/wiki/Certificate_authority) to validate the certified veracity
+Public certifcates used for TLS/SSL connections are specified in [X.509](https://tools.ietf.org/html/rfc5280) rfc, you still can use others certificates specifications, but the most used and supported is the X.509, in this model, the certificate comes with the public key used, a digital signature and metadata about the certificate, such a [Certified Authority(CA)](https://en.wikipedia.org/wiki/Certificate_authority) to validate the certified veracity

 ### Certificate creation